-• Teachers and TAs have been trained to deliver Precision Teaching (a structured teaching method that is designed to improve the accuracy and fluency of reading, spelling and maths) • Some members of staff are trained in Peic'd and given ongoing support by the Speech and Language Service and Portage • Two of our teachers and four TAs have completed the EarlyBirds Plus training from the National Autistic Society (NAS).
-Our SENDCO has led training for staff on this approach in supporting children with an Autistic Spectrum Disorder (ASD) • A member of the SEN team is qualified and receives ongoing guidance in writing programmes and delivering teaching for children with Specific Learning difficulties - such as Dyslexia • We have 2 trained and experienced Emotional Literacy Support Assistants (ELSAs) • Our staff have attended training on Attachment and associated difficulties • A senior member of the SEN team has achieved the Dorset Programme in Behaviour and Attendance qualification • Our SENDCO and Inclusion Leader have received ADHD training from Dr Samuele Cortese, M.D., Ph.D.
-(Professor & Consultant Child and Adolescent Psychiatrist) • Our SENDCO and Inclusion Leader have received 'Lego Therapy' and 'Social Story' training • Our SENDCO is trained in the 'Dorset Steps' therapeutic approach to behaviour management and has led whole school training on this approach.
-We plan our school trips very carefully in order to support and extend the learning that goes on within the How will my child be class.
+- Specific training has been undertaken by support staff to deliver Inference Training (to support reading comprehension) - Some members of staff are trained in Peic'd and given ongoing support by the Speech and Language Service and Portage - Two of our teachers and seven TAs have completed the EarlyBirds Plus training from the National Autistic Society (NAS).
+Our SENCO has led training for staff on this approach in supporting children with an Autistic Spectrum Disorder (ASD) - A member of the SEN team is qualified and receives ongoing guidance in writing programmes and delivering teaching for children with Specific Learning difficulties - such as dyslexia - We have a team of trained and experienced Emotional Literacy Support Assistants (ELSAs) - Our staff have attended training on Attachment and associated difficulties - A senior member of the SEN team has achieved the Dorset Programme in Behaviour and Attendance qualification - Our SENCO, Inclusion Leader and Year 3 teacher have received ADHD training from Dr Samuele Cortese, M.D., Ph.D.
+(Professor & Consultant Child and Adolescent Psychiatrist) - · Our SENCO and Inclusion Leader have received 'Lego Therapy' training - Our SENCO is trained in the 'Dorset Steps' therapeutic approach to behaviour

+How will my child be included in activities outside the classroom including school trips?

+We plan our school trips very carefully in order to support and extend the learning that goes on within the class.
 Staff visit venues in advance and check for suitability, while identifying potential risks.
-A risk included in activities assessment is then written by teaching staff and approved by the head teacher prior to any trip taking outside the classroom place. including school trips?
-We seek to include all children on our school trips, following risk assessments and through discussion with the child and parents/carers.
-On rare occasions it might be mutually agreed that participation should be modified - for example, parents might feel more comfortable if they accompany their child on the trip or the child remains on the school site and follows a similar programme of activities.
-We create 'Social Scripts/Stories' for children who need extra preparation before going on a trip, these are shared with the child in school and at home with their parents.
-'Social Scripts' prepare children for what is going to happen and help to reduce their anxieties relating to changes in routine.
-How accessible is the • Our classrooms have easy access for wheelchairs with wide doors and ramps around the school. • The main building is single level and Key Stage 2 building is single level. school environment?
+A risk assessment is then written by teaching staff and approved by the head teacher prior to any trip taking place.